Chukwubuikexo/Simple-chatbot-with-memory/README.md

-# Chatbot with Summarizing Messages Memory
+# Chatbot with Summarizing Messages and Memory

 This ipynb file that demonstrates how to build a chatbot with memory capabilities using the LangChain and Google Generative AI models.
 The chatbot is designed to maintain a conversation history and summarize the conversation when it exceeds a certain length.
 This is particularly useful for long conversations where summarizing the key points can help maintain context and improve the chatbot's responses.